wix/Detox/docs/Guide.Jest.md

 # Jest setup guide

+> **NOTE: This article previously focused on deprecated `jest-jasmine2` runner setup, and if for some reason you need to access it, [follow this Git history link](https://github.com/wix/Detox/blob/ef466822129a4befcda71111d02b1a334539889b/docs/Guide.Jest.md).**

-This guide describes how to install [Jest](https://jestjs.io) as the test runner to be used by Detox for effectively running the E2E tests.
+This guide describes how to install [Jest](https://jestjs.io) as a test runner to be used by Detox for running the E2E tests.

 **Disclaimer:**

-1. The guide describes installing Detox with Jest on a _fresh project_.
-If you're migrating an existing project, use the guide but please apply some common sense in the process.
+1. Here we focus on installing Detox on _new projects_.
+If you're migrating a project with an existing Detox installation, use the guide but please apply some common sense in the process.
-1. The guide has been officially tested only with `jest-circus@^26.0.1`.
-We cannot guarantee that everything would work with older versions.
+1. The instructions were tested on `jest-circus@^26.0.1`.
+Most likely, newer versions would work too, but **the older ones** (25.x, 24.x) **are not supported** due to major issues.

 ## Introduction